garimpeiro-it/node-key-sender/README.md

 Use this lib to send keyboard events to the operational system.

-It uses a jar file (Java), so Java Run Time is required on the operational system you are running your node project.
+It uses a jar file (Java), so Java Run Time is required on the operational system you are running your node project (version 8 or above).

 **Bugs and issues**: Please, post any issues to https://github.com/garimpeiro-it/node-key-sender/issues.